Paturages/ch-wiki/ch-dictionary.md

 ### Opens
 **Open** notes are the lowest note.
 To play an Open Strum, simply press the strum bar with no frets pressed down.
 To play an Open HOPO with the previous note hit, just release all frets.
 ![Open Both](/uploads/notes/open-both.png "Open Both"){.align-right}
 Open Strums are a solid highway-wide purple bar.
 Open HOPOs are the same, but have a glowing edge.
+## Chords
+**Chords** are combinations of different notes played **at the same time**.
+For example, a Strum note chord consisting of a green note and a yellow note will require you to hold the green and yellow buttons at the same time, and press the strumbar when the chord passes the strikeline.

+Important to note: the concept of **anchoring** does not apply to Strum note chords, however still applies to HOPO and Tap note chords.
+## Sustains
+Sustains, also known as "long notes", are notes that require you to hold the coloured note until the sustain is visibly over.

+If you stop holding the note early you will not miss, granted you have at least hit the sustain, however you will get less points.